-November 11th is the one day set aside each year to honor those who have served and continue to serve our nation.
-Not to be confused with Memorial Day, the day we pay tribute to fallen service members, Veterans Day offers a great opportunity to teach civilians about the sacrifice service members and their families make year-round.
-How do you plan to celebrate this year?
-Here are some ideas for activities to try in your community.
+November 11th is a day set aside each year to honor those who have served and continue to serve our nation.
+Not to be confused with Memorial Day, the day we pay tribute to fallen service members.

-3. Get creative.
 For young children, a fun project is a great way to start teaching about the holiday and its importance.
-You can also check out these fun pumpkin carving stencils to help get you into the swing of fall.
+There are various ways to help children learn about Veterans Day, from coloring sheets to videos online.

-4. Encourage your child’s teacher to develop a Veterans Day lesson plan.
+Teachers, this one is for you!
 A timeline or short writing project is a great way for students to learn about the holiday's history.
 Consider organizing a creative writing contest with the theme of Veterans Day.
 Talk with the school and understand their requirements.
-You may find willing volunteer judges among student organizations, local veteran organizations, active duty, reservists, teachers, or professors at a local university.
-This article offers a few other educational ideas.
+You may find willing volunteer judges among student organizations, local Veteran organizations, active duty, reservists, teachers, or professors at a local university.

-5. Invite a veteran — a parent, grandparent or faculty member, perhaps — to speak to students about what it’s like to be in the military.
-Don't know any veterans to invite?
-Contact your local VA; their Public Affairs Officer will likely be able to identify a good guest speaker.
-There are many veterans who work at VA facilities and would be happy to be to speak to students.
+Don't know any Veterans to invite?
+Contact your local VA; their Public Affairs Officer will likely identify a good guest speaker.
+Many Veterans also work at VA facilities and are typically happy to speak to students.